lunasec-io/lunasec/docs/blog/2022-05-12-the-issue-with-vuln-scanners.md

 so, that seems like a tool we'd prefer to use.

 ### Limited Offer: We'll manually review your dependencies

-We're "[doing things that don't scale](http://paulgraham.com/ds.html)" in order to level up LunaTrace faster.
-You can help us [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) LunaTrace internally by letting us scan your code and help you fix the vulnerabilities we find.
+We need your feedback to help prioritize what features to build next and doing some manual work is the fastest way for us to get it.
+For a limited number of companies, we are offering to manually review dependencies, eliminate the false positives, and send a report on what needs to be addressed and why.

-Please [send us an email](mailto:deps@lunasec.io) if you're interested.
-We need your feedback to help us prioritize what features to build next and doing unscalable work is the fastest way for us to get there.
+Having some _very_ experienced security engineers take a look is great peace of mind.
+Please send an email to [deps@lunatrace.io](mailto:deps@lunasec.io) if you're interested.